New: Terraform Provider & Linux Private Checkpoints. See more.

 </AuthInfo>

-If the response body cannot be parsed as a standalone XML document, if the XPath query is invalid or does not select an actual value from the document, an error will be generated.
+Note: If the response body cannot be parsed as a standalone XML document or the XPath query is invalid and doesn’t identify the specific value from the document, this function will generate an error.

 Response body as text

-However, if you’re looking to inspect or extract content from a very specific location in the document, you’ll need a way to define which part of the content we should use for that.
-To do this, specify a regular expression in the property field.
-Using the pattern matching capabilities of regular expressions, we’ll try to match the regex and use the first match to capture that value from your content.
+If you’re looking to inspect or extract content from a specific location in the document, specify a regular expression in the property field.
+This uses a patterned regex to capture the specific value from your content.

-If the regular expression contains a so-called capturing group (which allows you to define an inner pattern inside the regular expression), we’ll use the first match for that capturing group.
+If the regular expression contains a capturing group, a pattern enclosed in parentheses, the first match will be used for that capturing group.

-Please note that these options apply to text content only (although it may be applied to responses containing JSON or XML as well, since those are still just text); searching binary content is not supported.
+Note: This source applies to text content and may be applied to responses containing JSON or XML, since these formats are still plain text.
+Searching binary content is not supported.

 Status code

-Note: There is a special case when you add a status code assertion for code 301, 302, 303, 307 or 308 (i.e. a redirect code).
-For more information, see the section Handling redirects.
+Note: A special case applies when you add a status code of 301, 302, 303, 307 or 308 codes (for example, a redirect code).
+For more information, refer to Handling redirects.

 Status description

-This option looks at the textual description of the HTTP status code (formally called the Reason-Phrase).
-This can be useful when you’re checking the behavior of certain error conditions in your API: you may want to verify that when you feed incorrect input into your API, a useful Status description is returned.
+This option checks the textual description of the HTTP status code (formally called the Reason-Phrase).
+It provides additional context when verifying certain API error conditions.
+For example, when confirming that you’ve provided correct input, a useful status description is returned.

 Response completed

-For some special cases, it is possible to turn this check around: if you specify false instead, we will check that getting a successful response is NOT possible.
-This may be useful if you have a web application or API that should only be available inside your network, even though the corresponding domain name is publicly available.
-Using this check, we will verify that we cannot reach your API or web app.
+In some cases, it is possible to turn this check around.
+If you specify false, we will check that getting a successful response is not possible.
+This may be useful if you have a web application or API that should only be available inside your network, even if the corresponding domain name is publicly available.
+With this check, we will verify that we cannot reach your API or web app.

 Response header